Clothing: preventing strangulation and suffocation

-These general tips can help keep your child safe from strangulation and suffocation.
+These general tips can help keep you reduce your child’s risk of strangulation and suffocation from clothing:

-- Always take off your baby’s bib or clothing with a hood before putting a baby down to sleep.
+- Always take off your baby’s bib or clothing with a hood before putting your baby down to sleep.

 - Be aware of cords and drawstrings on parkas and hoodies.
 These can catch on play equipment and pull tight and strangle your child.